behai-nguyen/behai-nguyen.github.io/_posts/2023-02-02-jenkins-basic-email-using-gmail-smtp.markdown

 ---
 layout: post
 title: "CI/CD #02.
 Jenkins: basic email using your Gmail account."
-description: We look at the most basically approach to send emails in Jenkins.
+description: We look at the most basic approach to send emails in Jenkins.
 The SMTP server we use is the Gmail SMTP server.
 tags:
 - CICD
 - Jenkins